RoboJackets/software-training-old/projects/week_7/Instructions.md

 The second controller that we implemented for you is the LQR (Linear Quadratic Regulator) controller.
 This uses a neat bit of theory (covered in the videos) to compute the optimal (best) controls possible to track a given trajectory.
 Typically LQR is used over the entire horizon of the problem (from the start time until it thinks it reaches the goal), but that poses a problem if we don't know how long that should be.
-Here we will run LQR in an MPC (Model Predictive Control) fashion.
+Here we will run iLQR in an MPC (Model Predictive Control) fashion.
 This just means we will run it from the current time for a fixed time horizon (like 1 second) repeatedly.

 To use an LQR controller, we need to derive the dynamics equations for our system.